 Do Not Skip Night-time Breastfeeding

-Babies demand feeds more often during night.
-Adjust your sleep so you can breastfeed more frequently during night.
+Adjust your sleep so you can breastfeed every 2-3 hourly during the night.

 Burp your baby after breastfeeding – hold the baby in an upright position and gently tap the back of the baby for 5-10 minutes.